dapr/docs/daprdocs/content/en/developing-applications/building-blocks/bindings/bindings-overview.md

 - Switch between bindings at runtime.
 - Build portable applications with environment-specific bindings set-up and no required code changes.

-For example, with bindings, your microservice can respond to incoming Twilio/SMS messages without:
+For example, with bindings, your application can respond to incoming Twilio/SMS messages without:

 - Adding or configuring a third-party Twilio SDK
 - Worrying about polling from Twilio (or using WebSockets, etc.)